kyma-project/kyma/docs/kyma/03-03-charts.md

 * To provide better error handling, Helm validates rendered templates against the Kubernetes OpenAPI schema before they are sent to the Kubernetes API.
 This means any resources that are not aligned with the Kubernetes API docs (e.g. because of unsupported fields) will fail the release.

+## Migration to Helm v3

+Beginning with the version 1.14, Kyma uses [Helm v3](https://helm.sh/) to install and maintain components.
+To ensure compatibility, any Helm v2 releases existing on your cluster are automatically migrated to v3 prior to the upgrade process.
+The migration is handled by the Helm [2to3](https://github.com/helm/helm-2to3) plugin that runs as an init container inside the Kyma Installer Pod.
+This means that the component may take more time than usual to start operating.
+If the plugin fails to migrate a release, the container exits with an error and the upgrade process is interrupted.
+Note that successful migration does not erase Helm v2 configuration and release data.
+Thus, you can still access Helm resources using the v2 CLI if you establish a secure connection with Tiller.
+If you want to use Helm v2 to manage your Kubernetes resources, read the [additional configuration](#installation-use-helm) document.

 ## Glossary

 * **resource** is any document in a chart recognized by Helm.
 This includes manifests, hooks, and notes.